 Continual maintenance involves ongoing management of biofouling, including:

-- having a biofouling management plan specific to the vessel
+- developing and maintaining a Biofouling Management Plan specific to the vessel

 - coating the hull and niche areas with antifouling paint appropriate to the operating profile of the vessel